-- 1. Unless a waiver for demonstrated cause under this Section 8.10 -6C of this bylaw is granted, Large-Scale Ground-Mounted Solar Electric Installations shall not be located on: - a.
-Permanently protected land subject to MGL.
+Unless a waiver has been approved under 8.10-3.C, Large-Scale Ground-Mounted Solar Electric Installations shall not be located on:

+- 1. Permanently protected land subject to MGL.
 Ch.
-184, §s 31-33 - b.
-Bio Map 2 Core Habitats and BioMap2 Critical Natural Landscapes, as mapped by the Natural Heritage and Endangered Species Program (NHESP).
-The need for protection is in the interest of the Commonwealth and meets the need for public welfare as established in the 2010 BioMap2 report, the Commonwealth's 2022 Clean Energy and Climate Plan for 2025 and 2030, and the 2020 SMART regulations. - c.
+184, §s 31-33 - 2.
+Land designated as Core Habitat and Critical Natural Landscapes (CNLs) by the Natural Heritage and Endangered Species Program BioMap 2 and when available, as designated by its successor BioMap 3.
+Core Habitats identified in Shutesbury include three Forest Cores, three Aquatic Cores, and seven Species of Conservation Concern Cores, all of which "ensure the long-term persistence of species of conservation concern, exemplary natural communities, and intact ecosystems" CNLs identified in Shutesbury include three Landscape Blocks, one Wetland Core, and three Aquatic Cores "larger landscape areas that are better able to support ecological processes, disturbances, and wide-ranging species".
+These designations establish that the need for protection is a stated interest of the Commonwealth and meets the need for public welfare as established in the 2010 BioMap 2 report, the Commonwealth's 2022 Clean Energy and Climate Plan for 2025 and 2030, and the 2020 SMART regulations. - 3.
 Habitat of Potential Regional and Statewide Importance located on Massachusetts Ecological Integrity Maps by the Dept. of Environmental Protection.
-The need for protect meets the needs of public welfare and the interest of the Commonwealth as noted by DEP "Massachusetts Ecological Integrity Maps " representing human-induced stressors on the environment and resiliency." - d.
-Priority Habitat as codified by MA Endangered Species Act (MESA) that includes all state-listed species of both plants and animals.
+The need for protect meets the needs of public welfare and the interest of the Commonwealth as noted by DEP "Massachusetts Ecological Integrity Maps " representing human-induced stressors on the environment and resiliency." - 4.
+Priority Habitat as codified by MA Endangered Species Act (MESA) that includes all state listed species of both plants and animals.
 The need for protect meets the needs of public welfare and the interest of the Commonwealth.